dmerejkowsky/blog/content/post/2017-09-17-why-you-should-try-tdd.md

   * The tests pass: it's time to refactor
   * The tests fail: it's time to write production code

-You can also make a temporary commit like 'Add failing test for feature #3' at the end of the red phase if you like, but I'd would rather not make it part of the public git history.
+You can also make a temporary commit like 'Add failing test for feature #3' at the end of the red phase if you like, but I would rather not make it part of the public git history.
 (Meaning you should squash it with the following commits)

 ## Getting done faster